azl0118/COMP5970_Assignment2-2026-06-02_20-45-24/README.md

 1. Clone or download this repository.
 2. Open the project using Unity Hub.
 3. Open the `Scenes` folder.
-4. Run `SampleScene` to start the project.
+4. Run `COMP5970_Assignment2` to start the project.

 ---